geky/pyOCD/HOW_TO_BUILD.md

 ------------

-Follow the following instructions from a fresh checkout of pyOCD to build a single file executable containing the pyOCD GDB server.
+Follow the following instructions from a fresh checkout of pyOCD to build a single file executable containing the pyOCD flash tool.
 These instructions assume that you already have Python installed:

 The following script shows the basic steps that one must follow: